OWASP/Software-Component-Verification-Standard/README.md

  - institutions
  - and additional variables

-It is important to acknowledge that raising the bar for supply chain assurance requires the active participation of risk managers, mission owners, and business units like legal and procurement, which have not traditionally been involved with technical implementation.
+Raising the bar for supply chain assurance requires the active participation of risk managers, mission owners, and business units like legal and procurement, which have not traditionally been involved with technical implementation.